 As Pope Francis writes in his exhortation on the Joy of Love, Amoris Laetitia, "Love is always a gift from God.
 Wherever it is poured out, it makes its transforming presence felt, often in mysterious ways."
 (AL, 227).
 He goes on to say that "marriage preparation should be a 'kind' of an initiation to the Sacrament of Matrimony, providing couples with the help they need to receive the sacrament worthily and to make a solid beginning of life as a family" (AL, 207).

 Whether you are engaged to marry for the first time, are civilly married and want to enter the Sacrament of Holy Matrimony through a convalidation* ceremony, or are remarrying after a decree of nullity or loss of your spouse, the Archdiocesan marriage preparation process (Pre-Cana) offers preparation suited to you.
-Pre-Cana options include: a Parish-based Mentor Couple Program; Catholic Engaged Encounter; Weekend for the Engaged; Evenings for the Engaged; and Spanish Pre Cana: Por Nos Vamos a Casar by calling 505-831-8147.
+Pre-Cana options include: a Parish-based Mentor Couple Program; Catholic Engaged Encounter; Weekends for the Engaged; Evenings for the Engaged; and Spanish Pre Cana: Por Nos Vamos a Casar by calling 505-831-8147.

 For civilly married couples wanting to enter the Sacrament of Holy Matrimony, Marriage Encounter is also available to get a convalidation* certificate.
 Since preparation varies among parishes, it is recommended you contact your parish first.
 Click here for parish contact information.
 Visit our bookings page to reserve a spot with upcoming marriage prep programs.

 In the meantime, know that preparation for entering the Sacrament of Matrimony typically takes a minimum of six months and entails the following five steps: